MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/32-and-64/mac-64-bit.md

 > uncover various programming errors.
 In particular it may change the size and
 > alignment of data structures, which would affect p/invoke signatures and
 > native code linked in your project.
 Consider reviewing any build warnings
-> given and test your application throughly afterwards to catch potential
+> given and test your application thoroughly afterwards to catch potential
 > issues.

 #### Example error resulting from a dynamically-linked third-party dependency that does not target 64-bit: